18F/unit-testing-node/_pages/components/middleware.md

   injection]({{ site.baseurl }}/concepts/dependency-injection)
 - Use the [`sinon` library](http://sinonjs.org/) to create [test doubles](http://googletesting.blogspot.com/2013/07/testing-on-toilet-know-your-test-doubles.html)
-- Use `Promises` with mocha and chai
+- Use `Promises` with Mocha and Chai

 ## <a name="core-algorithm"></a>The core algorithm